joycekoshy34/db_ai/README.md

 * Groq AI generates realistic INSERT data
 * Python loads data with FK validation & error handling
 * Auto-detects empty tables and re-prompts AI with real IDs
-* Verified, populated database — ready to query
+* Verified, populated database and this database is ready to query

 Why I Built This?
 -------------------